 Guatemala, Belize & Mexico

-Sustainable travel itinerary.
-Guatemala, also known as the Eternal Spring Country, provides many unforgettable experiences for those looking for natural and cultural experiences.
-Expert guides will take you for 14 days to explore the richness of Guatemala, Belize and Mexico.
-During this amazing trip, you will discover the colorful and varied cultures that inhabit the region.
+During this amazing sustainable travel itinerary, you will discover the colorful and varied cultures that inhabit the region.
 Its traditions and customs are alive and strong throughout Guatemala, and you will experience many different ones along the way.
 This perfect trip for friends or family allows you to enjoy the astonishing nature and landscapes of Belize and Mexico that will surround you and take your breath away.

 Today you will go on a boat tour to explore beautiful Lake Atitlan and the indigenous towns on its shores.
 Every town has a distinct Mayan dress with pattern and color representing their particular history and traditions.

 You will visit Santiago Atitlan, a little town full of history with one of the oldest churches in Guatemala.
 The beauty and variety of crafts and spectacular paintings made by local artisans are worth visiting.
 In San Juan La Laguna, you will make another stop to visit an Organic Coffee Farm and learn about coffee production in Guatemala as well as sample some of the best coffee in the country.

 Finally, we will visit Santa Catarina, one of the most impressive and colorful destinations on the shores of Lake Atitlan, known for its picturesque streets, crafts, and panoramic landscapes.
 It is known as the “colors village”.
 Weaving Workshops & Supporting a Fair Wage.
 You will visit a Weaving Cooperative In Santa Catarina Palopo for a demonstration of the painstaking work that goes into every textile that they produce.